manojmahan/bec-513-coding-questions/README.md

 ## Q4: Label with quantiles (Python)

-python code will split the data based on the number of quantiles and assign the quantile with its range to each number in the input(first_hundred_numbers.tsv)
+python code will split the data based on the number of quantiles and assign the quantile with its range to each number in the input(first_hundred_numbers.tsv) it wll get the quantile range with the help of qcut fromm pandas library
 ```
 cat data/first_hundred_numbers.tsv | python group_in_quantiles.py 4 > outputs/question4.tsv
 ```